Prof-ThiagoOliveira/blog/content/home/demo.md

 **Profissional summary:**.

 - Dr. Oliveira is a reasercher in Biostatistics with strong publication record in the development and application of biostatistical theory, experimental and observational studies, agriculture, and sports.

-- The Roslin Institute, University of Edinburgh, Edinburgh, Scotland
+- NUI Galway, Insight Centre for Data Analytics, Galway, Ireland